 - Fruits and vegetables should be a significant part of your diet.
 They give you energy, nutrients, and fight inflammation.

-- Water should be your primary liquid.
+- Filtered water should be your main beverage.